Sakai-san/restApiNodeDemo/README.md

   Goal of this tutorial is to introduce in a few steps how does graphql work.
   On that purpose we did not add a security layer.
 In a prod env you should use the bodyParser module on that purpose.
+  * in this demo we are using a so called ORM for avoid mixing up JS and SQL and we can create table not by having a separate sql script.
+Indeed we do not want to have statement like this : connection.query(" SELECT * from Author WHERE name=?", 'David', (error, result)=> {

+    });